 You also will want to warm up.
 Begin your warm-up 45 to 60 minutes before your start.

 In order to ease any pre-race jitters and stresses, check out the resources available through the Pittsburgh Marathon website, including parking, starting line maps, and gear check procedures.

 7. Post-Race Recovery

 Congratulations!
 You completed the Dick’s Sports Goods Pittsburgh Marathon and are officially a Runner of Steel.
-After accomplishing such a feat it’s natural to be exhausted and headed towards the couch.
+After accomplishing such a feat, it’s natural to feel exhausted and head toward the couch.
 Our experts recommend the first thing you do before celebrating with friends is to keep moving.
-After running for hours your body will recover faster if the muscles have a chance to cool down.
+After running for hours, your body will recover faster if the muscles have a chance to cool down.

-While you’re moving around remember to hydrate.
-The race left your body dehydrated and you must first replace the lost electrolytes and carbohydrates.
-You can do this by consuming water or a sports drinks and a small snack.
-After a race of this length it’s especially important to limit alcohol consumption.
+While you’re moving around, remember to hydrate.
+The race left your body dehydrated, and you must first replace the lost electrolytes and carbohydrates.
+You can do this by consuming water or a sports drink and a small snack.
+After a race of this length, it’s especially important to limit alcohol consumption.

 In the days following, try to get outside for a short run and consider signing up for a sports massage to treat your muscles!

 Good luck, runners!
 We can’t wait to hear how your race-day experience turns out.
 Remember our medical staff will be on site if you need anything.

 Knowing how to start training for a marathon can be a challenge, especially for first time runners.
 Learn how to train for a marathon.Learn More